King John (play): Synopsis

 Hubert is reluctant to blind and kill Prince Arthur and spares him in secret.
 The English nobility demand Arthur's release.
 John agrees, but Hubert then tells him that Arthur is dead.
-The nobles, believing the Prince was murdered by his own uncle, defect to Louis' side.
+The nobles, believing the Prince was murdered by his own uncle, defect to Louis's side.
 Equally upsetting, and more heartbreaking to John, is the news of his mother's death, along with that of Lady Constance.
 The Bastard reports that the monasteries are unhappy about John's attempt to steal their lands and gold.
 Hubert has a furious argument with John, during which he reveals that Arthur is still alive.
 John, delighted, sends him to report the news to the nobles.